namnmai/compound_interest_visualizer/README.md

-This program calculates the compound interest earned over time (with monthly contributions) and returns a labeled plots illustrating the growth.
+This program calculates the compound interest earned over time (with monthly contributions) and returns a labeled plot illustrating the growth.

 The calculations follow the formula below:
 ![Compound Interest Formula.png](Compound-interest-formula.png)